 If the court determines that the offense did not involve dangerous conduct, it must address whether there is evidence indicating the person is subject to civil commitment proceedings.
 If not, the person is to be released.
 If so, the person is to be transferred to the appropriate court for such civil proceedings.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46C.201.

 If the court determines that the offense did involve dangerous conduct, the person must be committed for a period of not more than 30 days for evaluation.
+Tex.
+Code Crim.
+Proc. art.
+46C.251(a).
 After receiving a report containing the evaluation, the court must determine whether the person is still seriously impaired and, if so, whether the person is likely to cause serious harm to another.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46C.253(b).
 If the person is determined still impaired and dangerous, he or she must be ordered to receive either inpatient care or outpatient treatment and supervision.
 Inpatient treatment may be ordered only if the State proves by clear and convincing evidence that such care is necessary to protect the safety of others.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46C.256.

-If inpatient treatment is ordered, the person must be sent to a maximum security unit.
-The person must be transferred to a non-secure facility unless the person is determined to be manifestly dangerous.
+If inpatient treatment is ordered, the person must be sent to a maximum security unit to be assessed for "manifest dangerousness."
+If they are determined to be manifestly dangerous, they stay at the unit.
+If not, the person must be transferred to a non-secure facility.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
+Proc. art.
 46C.260.